epu-ntua/FITMAN-Anlzer/README.md

 >1.
 Acquiring information based on predefined keywords and / or accounts / pages,
 2. Filtering relevant information (i.e. removing keywords and URLs),
-3. Running opinion mining and trend analysis techniques (based on Support Vector Machines) and
+3. Running opinion mining and trend analysis techniques (based on the SVM algorithm) and
 4. Presenting the emerging topics, sentiments and trends in an interactive way through intuitive visualizations (i.e. dashboards, tree maps, charts, galleries)..